Yesterday we had a nice conversation about how to get on the first page of Google results using good ol’ fashioned media relations.

-In the meantime, it’s important to talk about offsite content marketing—or promoting the content you create in other places around the web.
+Now that you have that in your plan, let’s talk about offsite content marketing—or promoting the content you create in other places around the web.

 Offsite Content Marketing